Topology of Born-Infeld AdS black holes in 4D novel Einstein-Gauss-Bonnet gravity: Thermodynamic phase structure and Topology

-Charged AdS black holes with Gauss-Bonnet coupling $\alpha$, in novel four dimensional Einstein-Gauss-Bonnet gravity, are known to exhibit the phase structure of van der Waals type small/large black hole first order transitions, terminating in a second order critical point~\cite{Wei:2020poh}.
-On the other hand, with Born-Infeld coupling $\beta$, charged AdS black holes in four dimensions exhibit a phase structure containing reentrant phase transitions, along with the usual van der Waals type small/large black hole transitions~\cite{Gunasekaran:2012dq}.
-0.3cm However, when both the couplings $(\alpha, \beta)$ are present, the phase structure of charged AdS black holes gets an interesting modification.
-In certain parameter region of $(\alpha, \beta)$, the phase structure includes a small/intermediate/large black hole transitions and also the triple points (where, three phases can coexist), besides the van der Waals type small/large black hole transitions~\cite{Zhang:2020obn}.
 The available parameter region of $(\alpha, \beta)$, for the existence of small/intermediate/large black hole transitions and triple points~\footnote{All the critical points may not appear in the phase diagram.
 Only those appear that globally minimize the Gibbs free energy.}, is shown as gray colored region in Fig.~\ref{fig:alpha_beta_plot}.
 The van der Waals type small/large black hole transitions are shown as blue colored region in Fig.~\ref{fig:alpha_beta_plot}, where there is only one critical point.
 The detailed discussion of phase structures related to these critical and triple points, can be found in~\cite{Zhang:2020obn}.
 0.3cm Our aim in this paper, is to study the topological properties associated with these critical points~\footnote{We do not consider the case of triple points here.} that belong to different parameter regions of $(\alpha, \beta)$ shown in the Fig.~\ref{fig:alpha_beta_plot}.